 Messrs.
 Ellertson, Rosen and Mark are eligible to participate in our 2016 management incentive plan, or the 2016 bonus plan.
 Bonuses are measured as of December 31, 2016 and are expected to be paid in April 2017.
 The 2016 bonus plan was designed to motivate and reward executives for the attainment of company-wide performance goals.
 The annual cash targets for Messrs.
-Ellertson, Rosen and Mark were set at \$200,000, \$90,000 and \$100,000, respectively, 90% of which was subject to the achievement of other company objectives.
+Ellertson, Rosen and Mark were set at \$200,000, \$90,000 and \$100,000, respectively, 90% of which was subject to the achievement of certain sales, customer retention and growth targets and 10% of which was subject to the achievement of other company objectives.
 Messrs.
 Ellertson, Rosen and Mark were eligible to receive more than 100% of their target bonuses if the company's performance exceeded the targets set forth in the 2016 bonus plan.
 Messrs.
 Ellertson, Rosen and Mark will receive bonuses of \$100,000, \$76,500 and \$85,000, respectively, pursuant to the 2016 bonus plan.